On this page you should learn

 3. Everything else being equal, a rider trained to pedal in the PowerCranks fashion will be able to go shorter than another rider who gets all their power from "pushing" alone. (more about this below).

-4. Those with significant knee issues should do better with short cranks than long cranks - even though short cranks may require the rider to push harder, the knee is bent less so overall stress should be lowered on the knee.
+4. Those with significant knee issues should do better with short cranks than long cranks - even though short cranks may require the rider to push a little harder, the knee is bent less so overall stress should be lowered on the knee because it is easier to push hard if the knee is not bent so much (can you lift more weight when doing a partial squat or full squat?).

 "I went for a ride yesterday for 75 min @ 120mm lengths then did a 15 min run.
 It felt really good - I averaged 90 rpm and did a 5 min time trial in the middle @ 300W @ 29.7 mph avg.
 Compare to a TT in (a few weeks earlier)w/170mm cranks @ 280W @ 27.7 mph avg., first time on the tri bike since July it was 7% faster @ 7% more watts so aerodynamics seem to be improved. (ed: a 7% increase in speed would normally require about a 20% increase in power) I'll continue to play around with cadence and power but it felt pretty good yesterday.
 It feels a lot more aero with an extra 10cm drop to the bars and more comfortable than the old setting too.
 I need to measure the hip angle to check position.
 Sitting forward on the seat felt more powerful so I will test moving the seat forward.
 I'm at about 23cm drop from the seat to the pads.
 I think I'll stick with 120mm cranks for now because I don't think my neck could take any more drop and I'm concerned about bike handling if I go to 100mm crank and move the seat even more forward."